-- 1. Variables.
+- 1. Pin location attribute.
+The module attribute ( pins="L;R" ) defines the location of the pins for an auto-generated symbol - Variables.
 We use vin to hold the value of V(in).
 In this example we have done this simply to make the code a little more readable.
-But variables can store any value or expression and have a much wider use - 2.
-The \$finish system task. - 3.
-The exp function - 4.
-Local parameters using the localparam keyword - 5.
+But variables can store any value or expression and have a much wider use - 3.
+The analog initial statement - 4.
+The \$fatal system task.
+This aborts the simulation immediately and displays the given message - 5.
+The exp function - 6.
+Local parameters using the localparam keyword - 7.
 Parameter value range limits using the from keyword.
 (Also used in the resistor previous)